Advertisement

 Welfare Reform Debaters Scout Out Middle Ground : Congress: House majority leader shows willingness to compromise on benefits to teen-age mothers.
 Flexibility on budget also emerges.

-By Glenn F. Bunting, TIMES STAFF WRITER
+GLENN F. BUNTING, TIMES STAFF WRITER

 N.Y.
 Police Still Seek Leads in Jogger's Central Park Slaying